 We highly recommend a copper wort chiller to quickly cool your just boiled wort (unfermented beer) so fermentation can start as soon as possible, minimizing the risk of bacterial infection (copper transfers heat better than stainless).
 If you choose the copper Wort Chiller option, you will save $20.00 over separate purchase prices.

-Included is a 8 gallon Fermenter, which features a transfer valve, airlock, and precise gallon markers.
-The included Priming Tank includes a bottling valve with tube attachment that eliminates siphoning and makes bottling (or kegging) easy and fast.
+Included is a Siphonless Fermenter, which features a transfer valve, airlock, gasketed lid, and gallon markers that are easy to read due to the translucent plastic used.
+The included Priming Tank includes a bottling valve with a thermoplastic tube attachment that eliminates siphoning and makes bottling (or kegging) easy and fast.
 A kit is also included to convert your Priming Tank to a Secondary Fermenter if you need a secondary for a particular brew.
 A 18" plastic stirring spoon is included to help you stir in the carbonating sugar.
 For the critical measurement which determines when the beer is ready to bottle, our handmade glass hydrometer features 1 degree calibrations for precise, easy to see readings, and includes a glass sample tube.
 For testing the temperature of the beer, a stainless steel dial thermometer is provided, which includes a calibration nut.
 In addition, transfer tubing is provided to transfer from your fermenter to the priming tank.
 To clean your equipment (vital to prevent sour beer), Brewer's Edge Cleanser is included (enough to make 16 gallons of working solution).
 To clean your bottles, our bottle brush is included.

 For a packing list of included items, click HERE.

 Needed but not included: 48 twelve ounce beer bottles or equivalent.
 Salvage your own (any beer bottles without a twist cap will work), or purchase separately.